 Looking for a new, fun, easy, and super flexible way to pursue your passion for teaching?
 Interested in making cross-cultural connections and a little extra cash along the way?
-We talked with three teachers who are positively raving about their experience with the online ESL teaching program Qkids.
+We talked with three teachers who work for the online ESL teaching program Qkids.
 Check out their stories, and who knows?
-You may find yourself in a virtual classroom in the very near future.
+You may find yourself working in a virtual classroom in the very near future too.

 What exactly is Qkids?

 Qkids is an interactive learning platform that connects North American English teachers with over 600,000 Chinese students from ages 4 to 12 years old.
 Using a narrative game-based curriculum, teachers guide students through fun and dynamic learning experiences while in the comfort of their own homes.
 Qkids’ unique patented platform is user-friendly and engaging for teachers and students alike.

 Each lesson is 30 minutes long and pairs you with 1–4 learners.
 You can teach anywhere from a minimum of six hours to up to 19 hours a week and can choose time slots from early morning classes seven days a week or evening classes on Friday and Saturday.

 Who would be a good match for the job?